justindarrt/Election-Analysis/README.md

 Denver had the most votes per any county with a total of 306,055 and 82.8% of total votes.

 ### Candidate Breakdown
 Below is a breakdown of candidate votes.
-This shows name of candidate, percenatge of total votes and number of votes per candidate.
+This shows name of candidate, percenatge of total votes and number of votes per candidate:
 *Charles Casper Stockham: 23.0% (85,213)
 *Diana DeGette: 73.8% (272,892)
 *Raymon Anthony Doane: 3.1% (11,606)